-The 12-minute PIT STOP video found here has been used to teach basics about the practice and benefits of mindfulness meditation, as well as a simple neunomic for taking a self-care break from time to time: Pause, Inhale, Take note, of your Self, and the Task at hand, Observe where the mind may have wandered and gently bring it back, and when ready, Proceed.
+The 12-minute PIT STOP educational video found here has been used to teach basics about the practice and benefits of mindfulness meditation, as well as a simple mnemonic for taking a self-care break from time to time: Pause, Inhale, Take note, of your Self, and the Task at hand, Observe where the mind may have wandered and gently bring it back, and Proceed when ready.

 The ABEII is a brief assessment tool developed to measure bed rest-related psychosocial distress, which includes items dealing with anxiety, loneliness/isolation, boredom, depression, stress, and loss of control.
 You may reference the following publication when citing your use of this measure: Bauer, Victorson, Rosenbloom, Barocas, & Silver (2008).

 The Enacted Health Behaviors Questionnaire is a 10-item tool assessing everyday health habits related to diet, exercise, preventive healthcare, and psychosocial well-being.
 You may reference the following publication when citing your use of this measure: Murphy & Victorson (2019).

 The IDI is a 32-item assessment tool examining injury-related distress, namely depression, anxiety, avoidance and numbing, hyperarousal, re-experiencing, post traumatic stress, and pain, after a traumatic physical injury.
 You may reference the following publication when citing your use of this measure: Victorson, Enders, Burnett & Ouellette (2008).